Florida: Climate

 Florida's nickname is the "Sunshine State", but severe weather is a common occurrence in the state.
 Central Florida is known as the lightning capital of the United States, as it experiences more lightning strikes than anywhere else in the country.
 Florida has one of the highest average precipitation levels of any state, in large part because afternoon thunderstorms are common in much of the state from late spring until early autumn.
 A narrow eastern part of the state including Orlando and Jacksonville receives between 2,400 and 2,800 hours of sunshine annually.
 The rest of the state, including Miami, receives between 2,800 and 3,200 hours annually.

 Florida leads the United States in tornadoes per area (when including waterspouts), but they do not typically reach the intensity of those in the Midwest and Great Plains.
 Hail often accompanies the most severe thunderstorms.

 Hurricanes pose a severe threat each year from June 1 to November 30, particularly from August to October.
 Florida is the most hurricane-prone state, with subtropical or tropical water on a lengthy coastline.
 Of the category 4 or higher storms that have struck the United States, 83% have either hit Florida or Texas.

 From 1851 to 2006, Florida was struck by 114 hurricanes, 37 of them major—category 3 and above.
 It is rare for a hurricane season to pass without any impact in the state by at least a tropical storm.

 In 1992, Florida was the site of what was then the costliest weather disaster in U.S. history, Hurricane Andrew, which caused more than $25 billion in damages when it struck during August; it held that distinction until 2005, when Hurricane Katrina surpassed it, and it has since been surpassed by six other hurricanes.
-Andrew is currently the second-costliest hurricane in Florida's history.
+Andrew is the second-costliest hurricane in Florida's history.

 Fauna

-Florida is host to many types of wildlife including:
+Florida is host to many types of wildlife, including: